API reference

 • root – Root path.
 If set to a file, its parent directory will be used (convenient for use with __file__).

-• allow_empty – Do not throw an error if no models were found
+• allow_empty – Do not throw an error if no exports were found

 opvious.solve_outcome_status(outcome: SolveOutcome) Literal['ABORTED', 'FEASIBLE', 'INFEASIBLE', 'OPTIMAL', 'UNBOUNDED', 'UNKNOWN']